adam-batson/garden-guardin/README.md

 This project fulfills a life-long goal of mine to create a video game.
 I discussed ideas with my mentor and we agreed that a finished game with clean code will demonstrate how far I've come these last six months.

-_Garden Guardin'_ primarily uses Phaser 3, a JavaScript framework that uses node.js for making HTML5 games.
+_Garden Guardin'_ primarily uses Phaser 3, a JavaScript framework for making HTML5 games.
 I used Parcel for its dev server functionality, Aseprite for spriting, and hosted the game on Itch.io.

 Currently, the game has one level, two enemies, and a boss with two attacks.
 In the future, I want to create more levels with a wider variety of enemies and new bosses.
 I also want to implement environmental effects or obstacles in a way that makes sense.